Cadence-GitHub/Stouffville-By-laws-AI/README.md

 5. **User Interface Options**:
    - Web demo interface with model selection and bylaw limit options
    - Performance metrics showing timing information for each processing step
-   - Option to compare filtered (active) and complete (including expired) bylaw responses
+   - Option to compare all three versions of the answer (complete, filtered active only, and layman's terms)

 This architecture ensures that the system can accurately respond to user queries about Stouffville by-laws by finding the most semantically relevant information and presenting it in a natural, conversational format.